parodos-dev/ai-workflow-helper/Readme.md

 ## Roadmap & nice features

-- Be able to ask for a workflow with openapi specs from internet and generate the workflow, but functions are not enabled.
-- Creating diagrams directly from the workflows.
+- Be able to create a reactive agent based on another model.

 ## Sample prompts for the app: